mapbox/osmpbf-tutorial/README.md

 A repeating field of another Message type, huh?
 Sounds familiar.

-The next three bytes are a varint that tells us the data for this field is going to be 127,324 bytes long.

-What's the first byte of the data?  `x12`, our new favorite fieldwire byte.
+What's the first byte of the data?  `x12`, our new friend.
 Since we know this a PrimitiveGroup, we can look at its [OSMPBF definition](https://github.com/scrosby/OSM-binary/blob/master/src/osmformat.proto#L116) to figure out what kind of field it is.

 ```
 optional DenseNodes dense = 2;
 ```

 We're about to get DenseNodes.

+The next three bytes are a varint that tells us the data for this group is going to be 127,328 bytes long.
+Next up we get another `x12`, because it's a repeating field, followed by the length of the *first* item, 127,324.
+Looks like it's the only item, as well.

 #### DenseNodes